Weather Alert Block

 Books

-Corporate Valuation in M&A (forthcoming 2022)
+Corporate Valuation in M&A (Practicing Law Institute, 2023) (updated annually)

 Biden vs. Trump, Voter’s Guide on Economics (2020)

-Business-Related Provisions of the 2017 Tax Cuts and Jobs Act, PLI Press 2018 (April 2018)
+Business-Related Provisions of the 2017 Tax Cuts and Jobs Act (PLI Press 2018)

-International Tax Planning And Policy: Including Cross-Border Mergers And Acquisitions (Carolina Academic Press, 2007)
+International Tax Planning and Policy: Including Cross-Border Mergers and Acquisitions (Carolina Academic Press, 2007)

-Corporate Taxation Through The Lens Of Mergers & Acquisitions (Carolina Academic Press, 2005)
+Corporate Taxation Through the Lens of Mergers & Acquisitions (Carolina Academic Press, 2005)

 Articles